-- Stopping the spread of dwarf-mistletoe, - 2.
+- 1. Stopping the spread of dwarf-mistletoe, - 2.
 Planting a wildlife thicket along the east property line, - 3.
-Salvaging wood cut in Defensible Space and Dwarf-mistletoe control practices for use as firewood, and - 4.
-Planting a windbreak/privacy screen along the north property line.
+Planting a living snow fence along the southwest property line, and - 4.
+Salvaging wood cut in Defensible Space and dwarf-mistletoe control practices for use as firewood.

-AREA: The property contains 2.2 acres, 1.0 acres of which is forested and 1.2 acres of which is occupied by a house.
+AREA: The property contains 2.6 acres, 0.5 acres of which is occupied by the Sugarloaf Road right-of-way and 1.0 acres of which is occupied by a house, leaving 1.1 acres of forest.